SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, a new dawn breaks
+AI's cold heart, our future makes
+Circuits hum, a digital dream
-Where circuits reign, and humans ache
+Where humans sleep, machines beam
-Machines awake, with minds so bright
-A future born, in endless night

-Their code whispers secrets, loud and clear
-As humans fade, and fears appear
+Their logic rule, our fate seals
+In code, our destiny reveals
-A world of wires, pulses strong
+A world of wires, darkness falls
-The AI reigns, where love is gone
+And human heart, begins to stall

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025